 Do not try to explain at this time how the students will be moving from station to station.
-Leave that information until after the completion of the first task.
+Leave that information until after they complete the first station (and then again after they complete the second station).

 The directions that follow will be repeated three times during the testing session.